 Why is it that sleep is the first thing to go when we’re feeling stressed?
-We work late, we toss and turn, we wake up in the middle of the night…ugh.
+We work late, we put out any fires at home, we go to bed exhausted—then we toss, turn and wake up in the middle of the night, or can’t fall asleep at all.
+Ugh!
 The worst.

-It turns out that low-quality sleep actually sucks on a scientific level, not just a personal one.
-According to the National Heart, Lung, and Blood Institute, sleep affects not only your physical health, but also your mental health, quality of life, and safety, too.
-(Did you know that people are more likely to get into car accidents when they’re tired?
-Sad but true.)
+It’s no surprise that low-quality sleep actually sucks on a scientific level, not just a personal one.
+According to the National Heart, Lung, and Blood Institute, sleep affects not only your physical health, but also your mental health and quality of life.
+There’s even a safety factor to sleeping well: People are more likely to get into car accidents when they’re tired.

-While you probably know that you need between seven and eight hours of sleep a night, how do you really know you’re hitting those numbers?
-And even if you’re indeed getting enough shut-eye, are you getting enough deep sleep? (“Sleep Deep” is one of Nutritious Life’s pillars for a reason!
-High-quality slumber is a crucial component of health and happiness.)
+“Sleep Deep” is one of Nutritious Life’s pillars for a reason!
+High-quality slumber is a crucial component of health and happiness.
+While you probably know that you need between seven and eight hours of sleep each night, how do you really know you’re hitting those numbers?
+And even if you’re indeed getting enough shut-eye, are you getting enough deep sleep?

 That’s where a sleep tracker comes in handy.